krenalis/krenalis/doc/src/developers/app/dispatch-events.md

 This piece of code registers your connector, telling Chichi that it's ready to manage events (as well as users).
 Next, you'll need to implement two key methods within your connector:

-- `EventTypes`: Lists the types of events your app can work with.
+- `EventTypes`: Lists the types of events the app can work with.
 - `EventRequest`: Takes an event and turns it into an HTTP request for dispatching the event to the app.

 Let's look more closely at what each part does.